finos/htc-grid/docs/project/getting_started/happy-path.md

     ```
     make public-ecr-login
     ```
-3. The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/terraform` and initialize the terraform project using the bucket `$S3_IMAGE_TFSTATE_HTCGRID_BUCKET_NAME` as the bucket that will hold the terraform state:
+3. The following command will go to the `~/environment/aws-htc-grid/deployment/image_repository/terraform` and initialize the Terraform project using the bucket `$S3_IMAGE_TFSTATE_HTCGRID_BUCKET_NAME` as the bucket that will hold the Terraform state:
     ```
     make init-images  TAG=$TAG REGION=$HTCGRID_REGION
     ```